 Tornado is a stand alone Document Generation engine that your application calls (using https) to generate documents.

-Create PDF, Doc, DocX, ODT documents based on templates.
-Your application sends JSON or XML data to Tornado, which Tornado merges with your template to generate the output document.
+Create PDF, DOCX, ODT and TXT documents based on templates.
+Your application sends JSON or XML data to Tornado, that Tornado then merges with your template to generate the output document.

 Local, REST-based Web Services